-I am a PhD candidate from the Department of Economics and Booth School of Business at the University of Chicago.
+I received my Ph.D. from the Department of Economics and Booth School of Business at the University of Chicago in 2021.

 You can contact me at email@example.com